secure-systems-lab/dsse/specification.md

 To convert an existing signature to the new format:

 -   `new.payload = base64encode(CanonicalJson(orig.signed))`
--   `new.payloadType = "<URI>/backwards-compatible-json"`
+-   `new.signatures[*].sigType = "raw-json-no-payload-type"`
 -   `new.signatures[*].sig = base64encode(hexdecode(orig.signatures[*].sig))`
 -   `new.signatures[*].keyid = orig.signatures[*].keyid`

-To convert a backwards compatible signature to the old format:
+To convert a [backwards compatible signature] to the old format:

 -   `old.signed = jsonparse(base64decode(new.payload))`
 -   `old.signatures[*].sig = hexencode(base64decode(new.signatures[*].sig))`
 -   `old.signatures[*].keyid = new.signatures[*].keyid`

 ## Testing

+TODO: Update reference implementation with this new design.

 See [reference implementation](reference_implementation.ipynb).
 Here is an example.